St Andrew's Parish Church, Wimpole and Chicheley Chapel

 The Church owns a valuable set of Communion Plate by distinguished goldsmith Richard Blackwell the younger, bearing 'Hound Sejant' marks and dating from the mid-1650s.

 by the Rev Alexander Campbell Yorke [plus A Biographical Note by David Ellison].
-A reminiscence of a boyhood spent at Wimpole Rectory from 1852 to 1871.

 The Orwell Group Benefice has five Churches covering the parishes of Wimpole, Orwell, Arrington, Croydon, and Barrington.
 The site includes contact details, church information and times of Church services.